tchorzewski1991/fitbit/README.md

 go version
 ```

-If you don't have your local instalation of Go follow the installation guide from: https://go.dev
+If you don't have your local installation of Go follow the installation guide from: https://go.dev

-## Run locally
+## Running the Project

 Clone the project